anilmawji/microservice-demo/README.md

 Originally made for the course CPSC 441 - Computer Networks at the University of Calgary.

 Demonstration of client-server communication.
-The indirection server acts as a hub for connecting to the servers for the various microservices (a translation service, a currency converter and a voting service).
+The indirection server acts as a hub for connecting to various microservices (a translation server, a currency conversion server and a voting server).